5 Reasons Why Coffee Gives You an Upset Stomach & How to Fix It!

 Coffee beans and their acidity can be influenced by the altitude at which they’re grown and the type of soil used are both important factors.
 Higher altitude and shade-grown coffee tend to have lower acidity levels.
 Coffee’s acid content can also be modified through the roasting and brewing process.
 For instance, lighter roast coffee tends to be more acidic, while dark roast and gold roast coffee may be less acidic.
 Espresso, on the other hand, is known for having a higher level of acidity compared to regular coffee.

 There are multiple reasons why your morning coffee could be causing your stomach pain.
 Your stomach might be sensitive to the coffee’s acidity or you might be using bad beans for your brew.
 Either way, if you want the stomach pain to stop, you should look to an alternative source for your caffeine.

-Pzaz caffeine energy spray is a unique and convenient way to stay energized without the negative side effects that come with traditional caffeine sources like coffee you’re drinking.
+Pzaz Breath Spray is a unique and convenient way to stay energized without the negative side effects that come with traditional caffeine sources like coffee you’re drinking.